spine-tools/Spine-Toolbox/docs/source/examples/first_entity_class_and_entity.rst

 Committing Changes
 ==================

-At this point it is a good idea to save our achievements.
+:emphasis:`At this point it is a good idea to save our achievements.
 This operation is called *committing* since Spine data is stored in an SQL database.
-In case of file-backed databases like SQLite, the operation is pretty much like saving changes to a file.
+In case of file-backed databases like SQLite, the operation is pretty much like saving changes to a file.`

 Press **Ctrl+Enter** or click the |commit| **Commit** button on the toolbar at the top.
 You are asked to provide a commit message before proceeding.
 Write something like: